-- 5 PRACTISE In your notebook, complete the sentences with the correct form of the verbs in brackets.
-Use the present simple or present continuous. - 1 | (go) shopping with my friends every Saturday, but this weekend | (stay) at home. - 2 Jake 🖉 (wear) his new suit to his brother's wedding next week. - 3 (Ella / study) French this year?
+- 5) PRACTISE in your notebook, complete the sentences with the correct form of the verbs in brackets.
+Use the present simple or present continuous. - 1 1 go (go) shopping with my friends every Saturday, but this weekend | am staying (stay) at home. - 2 Jake is wearing (wear) his new suit to his brother's wedding next week. - 3 Is Ella studying (Ella / study) French this year?

-- 4 The company (bring out) a new perfume every year.
-They (advertise) a new perfume at the moment.
-It's quite expensive. - 5 Ken and Penny 🖾 (not live) here any more.
+- 4 The company brings out (bring out) a new perfume every year.
+They are advertising (advertise) a new perfume at the moment.
+It's quite expensive. - 5 Ken and Penny don't live (not live) here any more.
 They moved to Bristol last month. - 6 Sorry, I can't talk now.
-I 🖾 (chat) to Mick online. - 7 Our school always (put) on a charity fashion show in the summer. - 8 They build) a new shopping mall in the centre.
-It's nearly finished. - 9 I 🖾 (not wear) woolly jumpers because they 🖄 (make) me hot. - 10 🖾 (we / go) to the clothes exhibition next month?

-6> Choose the correct option to complete the sentences.

-- 1 What are you meaning / do you mean?
+I'm chatting (chat) to Mick online. - 7 Our school always puts (put) on a charity fashion show in the summer. - They are building (build) a new shopping mall in the centre.
+It's nearly finished. - I don't wear (not wear) woolly jumpers because they make (make) me hot. - 10 Are we going (we / go) to the clothes exhibition next month? - 6) Choose the correct option to complete the sentences. - 1 What are you meaning / do you mean?
 I'm afraid I'm not understanding / don't understand. - 2 | am recognising / recognise you!
-You're Matty's cousin. - 3 I'm taking / take an umbrella because it might rain later. - 4 I am not wanting / don't want to hear about the party now, Tell me later. - 5 My mum is making / makes a cake for a dinner party at the moment. - 6 I am agreeing / agree with you.
+You're Matty's cousin. - 3 I'm taking / take an umbrella because it might rain later. - I am not wanting / don't want to hear about the party now.
+Tell me later. - My mum is making / makes a cake for a dinner party at the moment. - I am agreeing / agree with you.
 We aren't having / don't have enough time right now to finish this.